 By adhering to your Surgeon’s specific postoperative instructions, which may vary and might include more activity restrictions or other suggestions for better healing outcomes, you can help minimise your risks of complications or unwanted outcomes.

-If you are looking for a highly experienced blepharoplasty surgeon, schedule a no obligation with us now to determine if you are an ideal candidate for the procedure – ask to see Oculoplastic Specialist Surgeon Dr Benjamin Burt (our Melbourne Team’s Blepharoplasty and Canthoplasty expert Surgeon for eyelid rejuvenation and eyelid surgery).
-Alternatively, if you want Facelift and Eyelid Lift Surgery combined, ask for one of our Facial Rejuvenation Surgeons such as Dr Richard Maxwell, Dr Geoff Barnett and Dr Douglas McManamny.
+If you are looking for a highly experienced blepharoplasty surgeon, schedule a no-obligation with us now to determine if you are an ideal candidate for the procedure – ask to see Oculoplastic Specialist Surgeon Dr Benjamin Burt (our Melbourne Team’s Blepharoplasty and Canthoplasty expert Surgeon for eyelid rejuvenation and eyelid surgery).
+Alternatively, if you want Facelift and Eyelid Lift Surgery combined, ask for one of our Facial Rejuvenation Surgeons such as Dr Geoff Barnett and Dr Richard Sackelariou.

 Visit our Downloadable Guides pages